Congressman 'GT' On The Record

-Even President Obama's own Small Business Administration has suggested that small businesses still face inexcusable regulatory burdens, especially when compared to larger businesses.
+Even then-President Obama's own Small Business Administration suggested that small businesses still face inexcusable regulatory burdens, especially when compared to larger businesses.

 Regulation for the sake of regulation only hampers job creation.
 I have worked tirelessly to confront ineffective and unnecessary regulations and will continue to work on behalf of entrepreneurs, so they may have an environment that promotes growth and family sustaining jobs.

 A Qualified & Trained Workforce - As co-chairman of the bipartisan Career & Technical Education Caucus, I have led the effort to increase access to training programs to fill strategic needs in America's workforce for in-demand occupations.

 Affordable Energy - As co-chairman of the bipartisan Natural Gas Caucus, I have worked with colleagues from both parties to highlight the importance of a reliable and affordable energy source for manufacturing.
 Without affordable energy many manufacturers would not be able to operate domestically and as we have seen in the past, jobs will move overseas.
 Affordable energy helps employment and ensures that working families will not be burdened with costly bills during cold winters.